 Does your Bakery Need Product Liability Insurance?

-For whatever reason, we are witnessing more and more recalls for food and ingredients which are suspected of containing foodborne illnesses.
+For whatever reason, we are witnessing more and more recalls of food and ingredients which are suspected of containing foodborne illnesses.
 Unfortunately, even though you do not supply the ingredients when a consumer gets ill because of foodborne illnesses, their attorney will generally name everyone in the chain—from the farmer to the baker.
 General liability insurance typically compensates the insured business for third-party claims that resulted in bodily injury including illness, disease, or death.

-Get a FREE Bakery Insurance Quote
+Get a Free Bakery Insurance Quote

 Whether you're seeking home bakery insurance or bakery insurance for a commercial space, you need to make sure you're getting a comprehensive business insurance package.
 Insurance for home bakers can be completely different from insurance for bakery owners—so let our experts at CommercialInsurance.Net help you design the perfect bakery insurance for your business.
 Complete the form above and we will connect with you shortly!